 - catalyze the creation of new businesses or growth of existing businesses.

-PRePARE will solicit “lab-to-market” subprojects that address the SPRINT Challenge goals and are responsive to specific unmet needs identified by community partners.
+PRePARE solicits “lab-to-market” subprojects that address the SPRINT Challenge goals and are responsive to specific unmet needs identified by community partners.
 Applicant teams will be led by UofL researchers but must include a community partner from the 7-county KIPDA economic development district centered around Louisville.